BenQ (ZOWIE) XL2540

 - Pixel persistence is reduced because pixels are "recharged" more often.

-- Overdrive can be (and, unfortunately, also has to be) more aggressive because it is applied for a shorter time.
+- Overdrive can be more aggressive because it is applied for a shorter time.
+Unfortunately, it also has to be more aggressive to have an effect, for the same reason.

-- Motion clarity is better even without using special motion blur reduction techniques.
+- Motion clarity is improved even without using special motion blur reduction techniques.

 - Dithering and pixel inversion artifacts become less obvious as more of the "bad" frequencies fall beyond the flicker-fusion frequency.
 BTW, pixel inversion artifacts result in vertical line patterns on this monitor.